Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Instead, leaders should focus on metrics that directly link to monetization:

 • Revenue per parcel (RPP): A holistic measure that integrates yield, cost, and performance.
+For enterprise logistics providers, RPP evaluates profitability at a unit level, moving beyond volume to focus on commercial and customer outcomes.

 • First-attempt delivery success rate: A leading indicator of efficiency and customer satisfaction.